 Not Sure About Princeton?

-Princeton Acceptance Rates
+Princeton Acceptance Rate

-The acceptance rate has been steadily lowering over the past few years and will likely continue to gradually decline in the future.
+In fact, the Princeton University acceptance rate has been steadily lowering over the past few years and will likely continue to gradually decline in the future.

 So, while Princeton’s acceptance rate has never been high, it will only become more difficult to gain acceptance as time goes on.

 Princeton Early Decision Acceptance Rate